 Our first MA cohort began in 2015 with two students.
 Both students graduated within the four-year cohort period.
 One student entered in 2016, and two students entered in 2017.
 The 2017 students did not finish within the cohort period, and both students remain active.

-TSBC’s network of churches includes relationships with XXX local congregations built over more than five decades of ministry training, which does not include our connections to many parachurch ministries.
-In November of 2022, we promoted our former VP of Administration, Bobby Mercer, to serve as our first VP of Advancement.
+TSBC’s network of churches includes connections with over 600 local congregations built over more than five decades of ministry training, which does not include our connections to many parachurch ministries.
 The Advancement Office focuses on four major areas, one of which is improving our Alumni Relations.
 If you are a TSBC Alum, please visit our Alumni page.

 Since the fall of 2003, we have had fifty-two graduates from our AA, BA, and MA programs.
 We do not have adequate records on seventeen of these, which has prompted us to reach out and discover more about these graduates.
 Of the remaining thirty-five, twenty-six received placement (74%) in various vocations of local church ministry, chaplaincy, Christian education, mercy ministries, and counseling services.
 Of these twenty-six, six found placement in existing ministry settings and twenty in new ministry settings.
 At least twenty-eight of thirty-eight graduates since 2003 (74%) have gone on to further their education at schools such as Columbia International University, Liberty Theological Seminary & Graduate School, the Southern Baptist Theological Seminary, New Orleans Baptist Theological Seminary, Southwestern Baptist Theological Seminary, Asbury Theological Seminary, Dallas Theological Seminary, Piedmont International University, Capella University, Marshall University, Gateway Seminary, Luther Rice Seminary, and Grand Canyon University.